ShawnDriscoll/We-Want-Soviet-Men-RPG-CharGen/README.rst

 Not Using Python?
 -----------------

 You can always run the .EXE version for Windows 10 if you don't have the Python language installed.
+The .EXE version does not create PDFs at this time.

 The We Want Soviet Men RPG was written by R. Joshua Holland.